bandframework/bandframework/software/Bfrescox/README.md

+# Bfrescox

+Bfrescox is a BAND integration combining statistical calibration capabilities with the frescox scattering code for coupled-channels calculations.

+A [BAND SDK v0.1 Community Policy](/resources/sdkpolicies/bandsdk.md) compatibility documentation for frescox is contained in [frescoxbandsdk.md](/software/Bfrescox/frescoxbandsdk.md).

-# frescox Installation
+## frescox Installation

-This document describes how to install `frescox` to run a scattering code for coupled-channels calculations
+This section describes how to install `frescox` to run a scattering code for coupled-channels calculations

 `frescox` is publicly available at the repo https://github.com/LLNL/Frescox; more detailed documentation for earlier versions of `frescox` can be found at http://www.fresco.org.uk